Roelof1986/Keras4Delphi---debugged-Delphi-10.3-Rio-/README.md

 2. Install CuDNN 8.6
 3. Install Python 3.9
 4. Install TensorFlow 2.10
-5. Copy needed dll files to .exe path (when requested by error message while running Delphi project)
+5. Copy needed dll files to .exe path (when reported error while running Delphi project)

 Important note: the function ToDoubleArray I manually added, because there was no such function.
 This function only works on a one-dimensional array!
 So you have to reshape a multi-dimensional array: y_test := TNDArray(y_test.reshape[len, 1]);
 I will fix this bug ASAP.